 There are treatments that try to repair the defect and slow the progression to arthritis, although none comes up to snuff.

 Scientists are also experimenting with mesenchymal stem cells, sourced from the person’s fat or bone marrow and put into the cartilage defect.
 The problem is when you inject the cells into the knee, they mostly float away in the fluid that fills the joint during surgery.

 The current research, published in Science Robotics, offers an ingenious way of targeting the stem cells at the injured bit of cartilage and keeping them there.

-The team used a polymer called PLGA to manufacture a spherical microbot that looks a bit like a soccer ball full of holes, just a lot smaller.
+The team used a polymer called PLGA to manufacture spherical microbots that look a bit like a soccer ball full of holes, just a lot smaller.
 The bots are around 350 micrometres in diameter, half the width of a grain of sugar.